sherwin-ad/my_tutorials/kodekloud/CKA Certification Course – Certified Kubernetes Administrator/Certified Kubernetes Administrator Laboratory.md

     - Permission added to create deployment

+    Check if dev-user can create deployment in namespace "blue"

+    ```
+    controlplane ~ ➜  kubectl --as dev-user create deployment nginx --image=-nginx -n blue
+    error: failed to create deployment: deployments.apps is forbidden: User "dev-user" cannot create resource "deployments" in API group "apps" in the namespace "blue"
+    ```

     Edit the `developer` role in the `blue` namespace to add a new rule under the `rules` section.

     Append the below rule to the end of the file

     ```
-    kubectl edit role developer -n blue
+    controlplane ~ ✖ kubectl edit role developer -n blue
+    ```

+    ```
     - apiGroups:
       - apps
       resources: